School of Computer Science and Electronic Engineering

 Conversion course

-If you have a background in humanities or social sciences then our conversion course, MSc Artificial Intelligence and its Applications, is an ideal way to develop a thorough understanding of AI and how it can be used in the modern world.
+If you have a background in humanities or social sciences then our conversion course, MSc Applications of Artificial Intelligence, is an ideal way to develop a thorough understanding of AI and how it can be used in the modern world.

 This course has been designed to help students from a non-science background gain an insight in to the world of artificial intelligence, including an introduction to programming for those with no prior coding experience, and several optional modules that cover areas such as data science, Big Data, and computational modelling.